Investors - Poised for sustainable success

 As determined in the Articles of Association, the Organizational Regulations, and the Nomination and Compensation Committee Charter of Sonova Holding AG, the Nomination and Compensation Committee (NCC) supports the Board of Directors in the fulfillment of its duties and responsibilities in the area of compensation and personnel related matters.
 Its tasks and responsibilities include, among others:

 - Periodical review of Sonova’s compensation principles

 - Periodical benchmark reviews covering compensation of the members of the Board of Directors (including the Chairman of the Board of Directors), the CEO, and the other members of the Management Board

-- Yearly review of the individual compensation of the CEO and of the other members of the Management Board
+- A yearly review of the individual compensation of the CEO and of the other members of the Management Board, including variable cash compensation

 - Preparation of the compensation report

 - Selection and nomination of candidates for the role of the CEO, for membership of the Management Board as proposed by the CEO and pre-selection of suitable candidates to the Board of Directors